brudolce/CODERS-IN-THE-BAR/README.md

 Single click on Start button and the game starts.
 In order to choose an attribute, just click on the card attribute.

 ## Final considerations
-This game was developed in 8 hours using javascript.
+This game was developed in 8 hours using JavaScript.